GLBRC/auto_murcis/README.md

 **Note:** These scripts have been tested on Linux (CentOS7) and Mac (MacOS 12.6).
 Some modification may be required to run these on other operating systems.

+Conda environment can be created using the file murcis_conda_environment.txt by running: conda create --name <env> --file murcis_conda_environment.txt

 ### Using `murcs_script.py` to analyze data
-This script requires three input files:
+This script requires two input files:

 - A text file listing the BAM files to process, on per line (`-f`).
 - A two column (tab delimited) text file listing the sequences (5'-3') for the repeat and the different spacers used in the experiment (see example below and in Example directory) (`-t`).
-- Complete path to these scripts and BAM files (`-p`).

 Spacer/Repeat Sequence File should be a two column, tab delimited file with the first tab being the name of the Spacer or repeat and the second column the sequence to search (`-t`):